drewmard/ukb_vqtl/README.md

 ### Directory: run

 #### (A) PIPELINE.sh
 **Description:** This is the master pipeline script used to perform a GWAS for muQTLs, raw vQTLs, and RINT vQTLs in UKB.
-It was manually ran piece-by-piece.
+It was manually ran piece-by-piece, and uses the following scripts:

 	1. run_GWAS.impute.sh
 	2. run_vGWAS_subset.sh